etal/cnvkit/doc/pipeline.rst

 in the maximum number of consecutive regions that share that accession, and applies it as the new label for those regions.
 (You may find it simpler to just apply the refFlat annotations.)

+The targets do not need to be genes, but for convenience CNVkit's documentation and source code generally refer to consecutive targeted regions with the same label as "genes".

 .. _access: